-The Department undertakes consultation directly with licensees on operational issues.
+The Department undertakes consultation directly with the Southern Seafood Producers Association and licensees on operational issues.
 Industry Management Meetings are convened by the Department through the Western Australian Fishing Industry Council (WAFIC), who are also undertake statutory management plan consultation on behalf of the Department under a Service Level Agreement.
 Consultation with the recreational sector is undertaken via the peak representative body, Recfishwest, and/or the Department's website when documents are released for public comment.